evaristoc/reversing/_posts/2023-09-27-how-to-change-background-color-when-scrolling.markdown

     </section>
     <section class="slide" id="fourth">
         <h3>Fourth Step: And Again...: Instantiating a Blue Scene</h3>
-            <p>There is one more change before the code ends, this time changing the background to blue.
+            <p>There is one more instantiation before the code ends, this time changing the background to blue.
 The code is just the same as before except for the values of <span class='highlight'>triggerElement</span> and the <span class='highlight'>setClassToggle</span>.</p>
             <div class="language-javascript highlighter-rouge">
                 <div class="highlight">
                     <pre class="highlight">